AdobeDocs/experience-platform.ja-JP/help/rtcdp/home-page-dashboards.md

 The number of successful profile records is updated hourly.

-For more information about profiles, see [A unified view of your customer in Real-time CDP](profile/profile-overview.md).
+For more information about profiles, see [A unified view of your customer in Real-Time CDP](profile/profile-overview.md).

 ### Total profile records